Nóra Kavanagh M.A., M.A. B.A. Mus (Hons), ALCM, TTCT.

 Degree for four years at Waterford Institute of Technology and graduated with first class honours.
 This was a milestone for the college as Nóra was the first student to be awarded first class honours for this particular degree.
 As part of this course

 Nóra studied Music History, Irish Traditional Music, Ethnomusicology, Composition, Acoustics, Psychology, History, Singing, Orchestration, Conducting, Arts Administration and Performance (Classical Piano, Clarinet & Concert Flute).
-Following from
+Following on

-Education.
-Nóra is also a Lecturer in the Department of Creative & Performing Arts at Waterford Institute of Technology specialising in Irish Traditional Music History & Performance.
-Other modules include general musicianship, aural skills,
+Higher Education.
+Nóra is also a Lecturer in the Department of Creative & Performing Arts at Waterford Institute of Technology specialising in Irish Traditional Music History, Music Performance Solo and Ensemble, Critical Thinking and Writing Skills,